 The Surface Mining and Reclamation Act (SMARA) was enacted by the California legislature in 1975 to address the need for a continuing supply of mineral resources, and to prevent or minimize the negative impacts of surface mining to public health, property, and the environment.
 As mandated under SMARA, the State Geologist has designated mineral land classifications in order to help identify and protect mineral resources in areas within the state subject to urban expansion or other irreversible land uses which would preclude mineral extraction.
-SMARA also allowed the State Geologist, to designate lands containing mineral deposits of regional or statewide significance (CDC, 2024b).
+SMARA also allowed the State Mining and Geology Board, after receiving classification information from the State Geologist, to designate lands containing mineral deposits of regional or statewide significance.

-- a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? - b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?
+a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state?

+b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?

 No Impact (Responses a - b).
-There are no known mineral resources of regional value or local importance on or adjacent to the project site.
+As discussed in Section 3.12.1, the City is located in an area zoned MRZ-1, which indicates that no significant mineral deposits are present or there is little likelihood the presence of mineral deposits.
+As such, there are no known mineral resources of regional value or local importance on or adjacent to the project site.
 Therefore, the project would not result in the loss of availability of known mineral resources.
 No impact would occur.